-A: All shareholders as of the Record Date, or their duly appointed proxy holders, may attend the Annual Meeting.
-If you hold your shares in street name, then you must request a legal proxy from your broker or nominee to attend and vote at the Annual Meeting.
+A: All stockholders as of the Record Date, or their duly appointed proxy holders, may attend the Annual Meeting.
+If you hold your shares in street name, then you must request a legal proxy from your broker or nominee to attend or vote at the Annual Meeting.

-Q: What am I voting on?
+Q: What proposals am I being asked to vote on?

-- A: You are voting on: - Proposal 1 Election of three Class I directors. - Proposal 2 Ratification of the selection of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017.
+A: You are voting on:

+- Proposal 1 Election of two Class II directors. - Proposal 2 Ratification of the selection of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.